rtaccola/Cleaning-and-Getting-Data-Assignment/CodeBook.md

 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set.
 * Appropriately labels the data set with descriptive variable names.
-* Merges all 3 data sets in one
+* Merges all 3 data sets (x, y and subject) in one.
 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.